Priyask22/student-tutorial/README.md

 # student-tutorial
-This is a Web app for calculation
+This is a Web app for calculation..